-What are some ways that you can supplement your child’s homeschool education?
-Even if you already have a curriculum there are a lot of ways to expand learning opportunities and provide extra support in areas where your child needs improvement.
+Even if you already have a full curriculum in place, there are ways to expand learning opportunities and provide extra support in areas where your child needs improvement.

 Here are some ways that we have supplemented our home learning over the years.